devvoid/Triskele/USAGE.md

 >
 > ![Sockets (Invalid)](Images/SocketInvalid.png)

 The dialog tree starts at the Start node, and continues from socket to socket until it reaches the End node.
+You can connect sockets by left-clicking and dragging from an output socket to an input socket.
+You can disconnect sockets by left-clicking and dragging from an input socket to a blank spot on the graph.

+By clicking the Add Node button on the graph, or right-clicking a blank space on the graph, a menu appears that lets you add new nodes to the graph.
+Node types are described below.

 ## Keybinds
 > **NOTE:** As of right now, these keybinds cannot be changed due to a limitation with Godot Engine.
 See [this issue](https://github.com/godotengine/godot/issues/44307) for more information.